 The Board engages with the Portfolio Adviser and the board of directors of the Underlying Company to understand their capital requirements and performance.
 It does so through the methods described above.

-of BCF during 2020.
+The Board also had a virtual meeting with the board of BCF during 2020.